I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/ns-wiamindr_lh-_wia_dev_cap_drv.md

 </tr>
 </table>

+`wszName`

+Specifies a string that contains a short version of the capability name.

 `wszDescription`

 Specifies a string containing the version of the capability name that can be displayed to the user.